proxima-tools/proxima-tools.github.io/index.md

  -  The catalogue of inconsistency patterns and the catalogue of management patterns is fully extensible.

-We are gradually migrating PROxIMA.
+We are gradually migrating source code.
 The first public release (0.2.0) is tentatively scheduled for Q1/2021.

-### Current version
+## Latest version

 [0.2.0 M1](https://raw.githubusercontent.com/proxima-tools/proxima-tools.github.io/main/updates/milestones/0.2.0M1) [build 0.2.0.202011102050] (Eclipse update site)

+The list of available versions (previous and current, milestone and release builds) can be found [here](/releases).